top of page

 This track offers an immersive and hands-on experience that takes your understanding of tech policy to the next level.
 Fellows build concrete experience in emerging technology policy by working within a think tank for 4-6 months.
 This track is designed for those who seek not only knowledge but also real-world application in the field of emerging technology governance.

-• 4-6 month placement: Following the training, you'll secure a 4-6 month placement at a respected think tank specialising in emerging technology policy.
-You'll receive a stipend of up to €2,250 per month during this period.
+• 4-6 month placement: Following the training, you'll secure a 4-6 month in-person placement at a respected think tank specialising in emerging technology policy.
+You'll receive a stipend of €2,000 per month during this period.
+Depending on personal circumstances, additional funding is available.

 Our placement organizations include prestigious institutions such as the Centre for European Policy Studies, the Future Society, and more.
 During your placement, you'll engage in real-world projects, contribute to policy research, and build valuable networks in the industry.